twolodzko/goer/README.md

 ### Functions

 Erlang has two ways of defining the functions.
-It allows for either anonymous functions like
+It allows for either anonymous functions

 ```erlang
 fun(X) -> X + 10 end
 ```

-or named functions like
+or named functions

 ```erlang
 fact(0) -> 1;